-It's worth us mentioning that Bank of England interest rates are at a historic low right now, which is good news if you're looking to cut the amount you're paying in mortgage fees.
+It's worth us mentioning that Bank of England, which is good news if you're looking to cut the amount you're paying in mortgage fees.
 It might make sense to lock in a fixed rate deal now to take advantage of the low rates, although with the current political uncertainty, interest rates are likely to change over the next few months.
 If you're willing to wait for rates to drop even lower (and risk them going up, too), then a tracker (or 'variable') mortgage could be right for you.

 There are 4 main things to consider when it comes to remortgaging - your financial health, the size of your current mortgage, interest and fees and terms and conditions.

 When you apply for a mortgage, lenders look at your financial history, income and expenses.
 If your circumstances have changed, for example because you had children, you might not be able to get a better deal.

 To get an idea of where you stand,and use a .

 If the results aren’t what you hoped for, it may be best not to remortgage just yet.
 However, it’s still worth monitoring your credit report and taking steps to.
 You could also review your monthly budget to try and cut down on expenses.

 Your lender can sell your home to make back your debt if you have trouble with your mortgage repayments.
 So, how much you owe on your mortgage compared to your home’s value can make a difference.

 The less you need to borrow, the less risky you are for your lender, because it’s easier for them to get their money back if things go wrong.
 This means you’re unlikely to find a better deal if you haven’t paid off much of your mortgage or your home has decreased in value.

 However, remortgaging isn’t usually worthwhile once your remaining debt drops below a certain threshold, either.
 The cost of remortgaging will probably be higher than any savings you stand to make.
 As well as this, some high street banks won’t accept new mortgages for less than £25,000.